Justin Kluivert: Roma

 On 12 June 2018, Kluivert moved to Italian club Roma, following a telephone call made by Roma legend Francesco Totti to his father, for €18.75 million.
 He became the fifth Dutch player ever to represent the Italian side.
 Kluivert chose the number 34 shirt at Roma as a support for his good friend and former teammate Abdelhak Nouri, who wore it at Ajax; Nouri suffered a career-ending cardiac arrhythmia attack in 2017.

-Kluivert became the youngest Roma player to score in the UEFA Champions League after scoring the fourth goal in 5–0 home victory against Viktoria Plzeň on 3 October 2018.
+Kluivert became the youngest Roma player to score in the UEFA Champions League after scoring the fourth goal in a 5–0 home victory against Viktoria Plzeň on 3 October 2018.
 It was his first goal for the Giallorossi, and he dedicated it to Nouri.
 On 16 December, he scored for the first time in the Serie A in a 3–2 home win over Genoa.

 For the 2019–20 season, Kluivert changed his shirt number to 99, representing the year he was born.